 Money saving tips only work if they are realistic and you can employ them week after week.
 You still need to enjoy life and your food!

 Meal planning is the best way to start saving money and is something you can control and tweak each week and month as you get better at it.

 Suffice to say, you could save hundreds every month.

 Shop Your Meal Plan

 Once you have your meal plan for each week or month, make sure you shop to that plan.
 Create a shopping list that covers your meal plan.

 Don’t plan on chicken for 3 dinners and then buy beef!
-Stick to your meal plan and shopping list to maxmise saving money.
+Stick to your meal plan and shopping list to maximize saving money.

 You may also like: 18 Things We Cut From Our Food Shopping List To Save Money

 I always, always used to shop in Asda/Walmart.
 For years.
 Then Aldi came along and I ignored them.